 Living a Life of Faith, Energised by Love

-The school term is over!
-But here are suggestions for exploring the Bible together during the holidays, as you go out in the park, countryside or garden!
+Here are some suggestions for exploring the Bible together, as you go out in the park, countryside or garden!
 You’ll need to collect lots of leaves, flowers, twigs, grasses, ferns, feathers – see below.
 Photograph your works of art and share them with others.

 1 - Up, up and away | 2 - On fire | 3 - Walking with Jesus | 4 - Walking with Jesus | 5 - Don't be Afraid!
 Trust Me!